Loading…

 On this page

-Samantha McCarthy, Manager of Buzzacott’s Troncmaster Services, provides the latest update on the Employment Bill announcement and shares what businesses in the hospitality sector can do to champion the allocation of tips prior to the legislation being implemented.
+Mark Taylor provides the latest update on the Employment Bill announcement and shares what businesses in the hospitality sector can do to champion the allocation of tips now the legislation has come into effect.

 Our article has been referenced in the UK Government's Employment (Allocation of Tips) Bill 2022-23: Progress of the Bill Research Briefing.
 Read the official documentation here.